 Ducks may well become an undiagnosed addiction.
 Your first thoughts in the morning will be about ducks.
 You’ll think about ducks throughout the day.

-Before you decide to experiment with your first ducks, you should know that ducks are a gateway drug to more ducks for most people who try them, even if you don’t inhale.
+So before you decide to get your first ducks, you should know that ducks are a gateway drug to more ducks for most people who try them, even if you don’t inhale.

-If you decide to get ducks after reading this article and the additional material in the links, then welcome to the family!
+If you decide to get ducks after reading this article and the additional resources we linked, then welcome to the duck family!
 You knew what to expect before you got ducks, did the work to be prepared, and went in with eyes wide open.

 You’re going to make awesome duck parents!
-If you ever need help or have a question, please let us know how we can help.
+If you ever need help or have a question, please let us know.